Eating your own dog food

 If for example we set a password policy, do we stick with it ourselves?
 Even when we have admin rights and can choose to bypass the rules?
 Even when its really inconvenient, do we stick to what we preach?

 For key accounts I make myself remember hard passwords and keep only an inconvenient coded record for prompting myself.
 It's a thing of mine.
 First week back after Christmas of course I'd forgotten some passwords.
 Especially newer accounts.
 So I get angry at my own password security policy.
-When something like this happens its easy to start blaming other people that the dog food tastes shit even though I cooked it, at least by mu choices.
+When something like this happens its easy to start blaming other people that the dog food tastes shit even though I cooked it, at least by my own choices.

 If you like, when you are in those shoes, revise the rules as if everything would be perfect for you and make a note, but don't implement them yet (otherwise you'll flip-flop).
 Take them back to the context where you're rule-setting and re-negotiate with yourself.